Tuple

-In mathematics, a tuple is a finite ordered list (sequence) of elements.
-An n-tuple is a sequence (or ordered list) of n elements, where n is a non-negative integer.
-There is only one 0-tuple, referred to as the empty tuple.
-An -tuple is defined inductively using the construction of an ordered pair.
+In mathematics, a tuple is a finite sequence or ordered list of numbers or, more generally, mathematical objects, which are called the elements of the tuple.
+An n-tuple is a tuple of n elements, where n is a non-negative integer.
+There is only one 0-tuple, called the empty tuple.
+A 1-tuple and a 2-tuple are commonly called a singleton and an ordered pair, respectively.
+The term "infinite tuple" is occasionally used for "infinite sequences".